dlab-berkeley/programming-fundamentals/shell/1-0_intro.md

 The problem is, Rochelle has procrastinated for the last year and now has to get this project done ASAP.
 If she completes steps 1-2 by hand, it will take it approximately a gazillian years.

-The next few lessons will show Rochelle how do this task in a jiffy, using the Shell on her computer, and the help of some friendly collaborators who put their code online.
+The next few lessons will show Rochelle how do this task in a jiffy, using the Shell on her computer, and the help of some friendly collaborators who share their code online.

 ## What and Why